 - Assembled from a series of stills or sped-up video footage

-- Can be made with the aid of a time lapse calculator or time lapse time lapse app
+- Can be made with the aid of a calculator or app

-So those are the two different time lapse meanings.
-Now that you know how time lapse video works as well as with stills, you might be reading for the next step.
+Now that you know how it works in video as well as with stills, you might be reading for the next step.
 Are you wondering how to make a time lapse video?
 We have you covered.
-We cover the best time lapse cameras, how to use a time lapse calculator, and explain the purpose of time lapse apps.
+We cover the best time lapse cameras, how to use a calculator, and explain the purpose of these apps.

 What does time lapse mean in practice?

-So how does a time lapse work in a real movie?
-There is one primary reason why filmmakers may use a time lapse in a movie but there are also a few ancillary purposes and alternate reasons why one might want to make use of a time lapse camera.
-We’ll cover each of the different reasons for using a time lapse in a movie and take a look at a bunch of time lapse video examples
+There is one primary reason why filmmakers may use it in a movie but there are also a few ancillary purposes and alternate reasons why one might want to make use of a time lapse camera.
+We’ll cover each of the different reasons for using this technique in a movie and take a look at a bunch of examples

-By far the most common use of a time lapse shot is for the purposes of time compression.
-At its most utilitarian, a well-placed time lapse can be a convenient way to speed up the passage of time between two scenes or a quick and easy way to bypass a lengthy period of time without jumping scenes or locations.
+By far the most common use of this type of shot is for the purposes of time compression.
+At its most utilitarian, a well-placed time manipulation can be a convenient way to speed up the passage of time or a quick and easy way to bypass a lengthy period of time without jumping scenes or locations.

-This time lapse shot from Adaptation accomplishes something that could not be done without the use of time lapse video.
+This shot from Adaptation accomplishes something that could not be done without the use of this technique.
 For a movie where both flowers and growth are key elements, it makes perfect sense to showcase the growth and blooming of flowers.
-Without employing a time lapse shot, there would be no efficient way to show this lengthy process.
+Without employing this type of shot, there would be no efficient way to show this lengthy process.

 Though the most common use of time-lapse shots is for brevity, there are more artistic reasons to use this shot type as well.
-A carefully constructed time lapse can reveal or reinforce details about a character or location by allowing a long-term view of the subject for studying.
+A carefully constructed shot can reveal or reinforce details about a character or location by allowing a long-term view of the subject for studying.

 Is a character paranoid?
 Frantically searching for something they just can’t find?
-A time lapse can magnify this sense of struggle and mania.
+A technique like this can magnify this sense of struggle and mania.
 This frantic scene from the Breaking Bad movie El Camino makes use of time lapse shots, jump cuts, and other techniques to best portray Jesse’s harried search.

-The use of time lapses in El Camino was perfectly fitting in style with the original series.
-Breaking Bad made frequent use of a time lapse camera to great effect, most commonly for the aforementioned purposes of time compression.
+The use of time manipulation in El Camino was perfectly fitting in style with the original series.
+Breaking Bad made frequent use of a special camera to great effect, mostly for the aforementioned purposes of time compression.

 More so than in film or television, the time lapse is perhaps most at home within the documentary medium.
-Documentaries make frequent use of time lapses for a variety of reasons.
 One film that is comprised of more time lapses than you can shake a stick at is Samsara.
 This globe-trotting documentary makes frequent, stunning use of the time-lapse shot.

-In Samsara, time lapses are used to show a number of different concepts; the simple passage of time, the lifestyle of a culture, the changing of an environment, the enormity of generated waste, the rush of the modern commute, the staggering scale of human life, and so much more.
+In Samsara, this technique used to show a number of different concepts; the simple passage of time, the lifestyle of a culture, the changing of an environment, the enormity of generated waste, the rush of the modern commute, the staggering scale of human life, and so much more.
 Samsara is the perfect vehicle to showcase all that the time-lapse shot can do.

 Now that you know exactly what a time lapse is, it’s time to learn how to make one.
-There are a few different methods for creating a time lapse, and the process is different for a hyperlapse or if your goal is a time lapse in still photography.
-We cover all of these methods and more in our step-by-step guide to shooting time lapses.
+There are a few different methods for creating these shots, and the process is different for a hyperlapse or if your goal is try it in still photography.
+We cover all of these methods and more in our step-by-step guide.